Lisa2626/Fantasio/README.md

 Path to save the norm files:

 Enter the path where the data .fits file are, this folder need to contain all the t.fits to be normalized.
 Enter the path where the _norm.fits file created using the interactive.py and enter where you want to saved all the normalized files.

-You can directly run in python the interactive window with:
+You can directly run the interactive window with:

 `Fantasio/interactive.py`